headwinds/cross-country/README.md

 ### Tailwind CSS Support

-Each component provides a `customClass` propertity where you can supply your own tailwind css classes.
+Each component provides a `customClass` property where you can supply your own tailwind css classes.

 ### Example Page